tylervvo/katacoda-scenarios/dd-201/runbook1.md

 You just discovered the root cause of an issue in your spree services using advanced dashboarding tools.
 To capture and share your knowledge, let's create a runbook that you can share with your team.

 ## Adding a Notebook
 In your navigation bar, find the Notebook icon and click “New Notebook”, or go to https://app.datadoghq.com/notebook.
-Give it a name like `Debugging Spree Services`.
+Give it a name like `Debugging Spree Services`{{copy}}.

 Let’s start by adding an overview of your services.
 You can paste this overview that a teammate has already written.